CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 mapboxgl.accessToken = 'YOUR TOKEN HERE BETWEEN THE QUOTES'
 ```

 You might want to reload your page and check the console to make sure there are no errors--you should just see your debug statement.
-Now add this:
+Now add this to the bottom of your js file:

 ```javascript
 let my_map = new mapboxgl.Map({